snonux/gemtexter/IDEA.md

 ## More ideas

+* Use GNU `source-highlight` for code highlighting in bare-blocks.
+Can add lang in block beginning.
 * Automatic ToC generation.
 * Sitemap generation.
 * More output formats.
 Gopher?
 Groff?
 Plain text?
 PDF via Pandoc? .sh with interactive menus?